GaloisInc/ivorylang-org/pages/ivory-fib.md

 So, this Module will produce the files `fib_tutorial.h` and `fib_tutorial.c`.

 The second argument to `package` is a Monad of type `ModuleDef`.
-The Monad class here is just to provide a convenient syntax: really, `ModuleDef`s could be lists or some other Monoid.
+The Monad class here is just to provide a convenient syntax - really, `ModuleDef`s could be lists or some other Monoid.

 The `incl` function takes an Ivory `Def` and adds it to a `ModuleDef`.
 The